DavesCodeMusings/CloudPi/docs/provision-storage.md

 ```

 ## Next Steps
-Now that there's plenty of available space for Docker persistent data of any future containers you might want to run, you can move on to the section to [install Docker and Portainer](install-docker-portainer.md).
+Now that there's plenty of available space for Docker persistent data of any future containers you might want to run, you can move on to [install Docker and Portainer](install-docker-portainer.md).
 ___

 _Life is too short to have anything but delusional notions about yourself._ &mdash;Gene Simmons